samirr2502/startup/README.md

 Log in.
 Editing meeting.
 (Possibly an Import API to add a bunch of users at the same time)
+***Changes***
+Changed to members check in instead of meetings planner Log in and adding and checking members in and out

 **DB/Login** - Store users, choices, and votes in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
+***Changes***
+Changed to members check in instead of meetings planner Log in and adding and checking members in and out through data base

 **WebSocket** - When someone's changing a meeting, every leader in the page can see what they have changed and add their own changes.